RandyRomero/Cheatsheets/Computer Science/OOP/solid/solid_cheatsheet.md

         print('swimming')
 ```

 What's wrong here?
 Right.
-A penguin cannot swim.
+A penguin cannot fly.
 So if we substitue Bird class with Penguin class,
 it can cause an error.
 So we need to fix it.

 ```python